 Naturalized daffodils cover a slope on April 26, 2013, at the Arboretum at Amherst State Park in Amherst.
 This photo is from Lois Shriver.

 Members from the Silver Creek Hanover Garden Club volunteered at Plantasia.
 This photo was sent in by Sue Dueker.

-Karen Synor sent me this photo of her amaryllis in bloom on Jan.
-22, 2013.
+Karen Synor sent me this photo of her amaryllis in bloom.
 “Snow is closing things down all around Buffalo-Niagara,” she said, but an inexpensive amaryllis “is lifting our spirits!”

 We finally got some snow in Western New and Glenn Krisher captured its beauty in these photos at Old Fort Niagara in Youngstown, NY.
 This picture uses simple lines and shades of blue and gray.

 The fluffy snow makes an appealing sight in this photo taken on Dec.
 27 by Glenn Krisher in Youngstown, NY.

 A squirrel is perched high in a tree in this photo by Glenn Krisher.

 “Today is one of the gloomier days, but I took these photos of our Japanese Maples to lift my spirits up,” said Jamie Pabilonia of Youngstown.
 These three pictures were taken on Sunday, Oct.
 28 as Hurricane Sandy was heading our way.
 Your garden can be interesting even on a rainy day in autumn if you choose the right plants.